Relationship of Peter Mandelson and Jeffrey Epstein: Dismissal of Olly Robbins

+Parliamentary inquiries

+Starmer delivered a statement to the House of Commons on 20 April 2026, while Emily Thornberry also invited Robbins to appear before the Foreign Affairs select committee on 21 April to be questioned over his role in the appointment of Mandelson.
+In his statement, Starmer maintained his position that blame lies firmly with the Foreign Office, claiming there had been a "deliberate decision" to withhold information about the vetting process from MPs.
+Robbins delivered his evidence to the Foreign Affairs Select Committee the following morning, where he argued that the Foreign Office had been put under "serious pressure" to push through Mandelson's appointment.
+During his appearance with the Committee, Robbins also claimed that Downing Street considered finding a job as a Head of Mission for Matthew Doyle, the then-director of communications at Number 10.

+Following the appearance of Robbins at the committee, both Morgan McSweeney and Philip Barton were summoned to appear at the Foreign Affairs select committee on 28 April.
+The Conservative Party also requested that Starmer be investigated over claims he misled the Commons over comments regarding whether he followed "due process" and over his assertion that "no pressure whatsoever" was applied to officials at the Foreign Office.
+Other party leaders, including Ed Davey, supported the vote whilst Labour grandees including Gordon Brown issued public statements in support of the Prime Minister.

 Other responses

 Virginia Giuffre's relatives

-The surviving relatives of Virginia Giuffre disapproved of Mandelson's appointment and stated he should never have been appointed to the role to begin with.
+The surviving relatives of Virginia Giuffre, the most outspoken victim of Epstein and Maxwell (and accuser of Andrew Mountbatten-Windsor) who died by suicide months earlier in 2025, disapproved of Mandelson's appointment and stated that he should never have been appointed to the role to begin with.
 Giuffre's sister-in-law, Amanda Roberts, said: "Why does it take us to have to pull out the skeletons for people to be held accountable?
 Our governments have allowed these people to hold their status and their title without shame.
 He should never have been given that title.
 We have to put the spotlight on them.
 It's unfair we continuously pull these skeletons out, that survivors have to continuously point the finger for us to do the right thing."
-Mr Roberts, Giuffre's younger brother, said that the firing of Mandelson was a "step in the right direction" but "the reality is that's not nearly enough."
+Sky Roberts, Giuffre's younger brother, said that the firing of Mandelson was a "step in the right direction" but "the reality is that's not nearly enough."
 Referencing Epstein's birthday book, he added, "there are still people out there, still people in that book who could be doing this to other young women and children right now."

 Labour ministers

-On 9 September 2025, Health Secretary Wes Streeting defended Mandelson, stating that he should not be judged as "guilty by association" for his links to Epstein.
-In an interview on Sky News, Streeting insisted that Mandelson "deeply regrets ever having been introduced" to Epstein.
-He argued against dismissing someone based purely on their past connections, stating, "I don't think we should regard everyone as guilty by association".
-Streeting also highlighted the importance of justice for Epstein's victims, stating they should receive a platform to tell their stories.